Kirkby Malzeard: History

 The townships became separate civil parishes in the 19th century.

 In mediaeval times there was a castle at Kirkby Malzeard, held by the de Mowbray family.
 When Roger de Mowbray participated in the Revolt of 1173–74 against King Henry II, the castle was besieged by the Bishop elect of Lincoln, and Mowbray surrendered it, together with Thirsk Castle, to the King: both castles were demolished.
+St Andrew's Church, Kirkby Malzeard was built in the 12th century.

 In 1307, King Edward I granted Kirkby Malzeard the right to hold two fairs annually, and a weekly market on Wednesday.
 These were subsequently abandoned, but revived in 1816.
 In 1871 the fairs were still held (on Whit Monday and 2 October), but the market had lapsed again.

+Creets Bridge, across the Kex Beck, was built in 1749.

 In 1866 a landowner named Joseph Helliwell demolished the Market Cross.
 There was an outcry, and after a year of litigation, Helliwell was compelled to remove a cottage and part of his house that were encroaching on the Market Place.
 A new Market Cross was erected by public subscription, inaugurated on 30 September 1868.
 Several newspapers and documents relating to the market place and the cross were placed in a sealed bottle when the foundations were laid.

 The writer and historian William Grainge was born to a farming family at Dishforth, and grew up at Castiles Farm, near Kirkby Malzeard.
 He attended Kirkby Malzeard village school, the only formal education that he received; he was otherwise self-educated.